anubhavj0810/Telectiya/README.md

 # Telectiya
-Interface for the twitter project
+Interface for the twitter project during winter internship